Eugene Selznick

-Eugene Bleecher Selznick (March 19, 1930 – June 10, 2012) was an American Hall of Fame former volleyball player, and volleyball coach.
+Eugene Bleecher Selznick (March 19, 1930 – June 10, 2012) was an American volleyball player and coach.
 He played on world championship and Pan American Games championship teams.
 He was also inducted into the Southern California Jewish Sports Hall of Fame and the International Jewish Sports Hall of Fame.

 Early life

 Selznick, who was Jewish, was born in Los Angeles, California.
 He also lived in Canoga Park, California.
 Selznick attended Manual Arts High School in Los Angeles.
 He was a physical education major in college, and first began to play volleyball in 1949.

 Volleyball career

 Volleyball teams that Selznick played on won seven U.S. Open Volleyball Championships in 1951–53, 1956, 1960, 1965, and 1966, as well as seven runner-up titles.
 He was the USA Volleyball (USVBA) MVP in 1959, 1960, and 1962.

 He was captain of the United States men's national volleyball team from 1953 to 1967.
 His teams won the 1960 and 1966 FIVB Volleyball Men's World Championships.

 Selznick's teams also won gold medals at the Pan-American Games in 1955 and 1959.
 He was a member of the U.S. volleyball team at the Maccabiah Games in 1957, 1961, and 1973.

-He was an early supporter of California beach volleyball, and was designated the “First King of Beach Volleyball”.
-Selznick played with Ev Keller to win the 1950 California Beach Men’s Open.
+He was an early supporter of California beach volleyball, and was designated the "First King of Beach Volleyball".
+Selznick played with Ev Keller to win the 1950 California Beach Men's Open.
 He later played with partner Don McMahon.
 He won every Laguna Beach Open from 1955 to 1961.

 Selznick introduced Wilt Chamberlain to volleyball, and took him on a national tour in the 1970s.